Next.js 15 App Router (React 19)

 })

-// This makes your shorthands flow into BoxProps as typed props.
+// Module augmentation — makes BreakpointKey + shorthands flow into BoxProps

 declare module '@stareezy-ui/tokens' {